Spamegg's personal page

 This is an annoying situation, because I need a “multi-key map” where the same value has multiple, differently typed keys.
 I did some searching online.
 There are multi-value maps, multi-key maps of the same type, but not quite what I need.

 I guess what I really need here is a relational database… but screw that!
 So I ended up with a compromise of having TWO maps.
 The downside is that BOTH maps have to be updated every time something changes.
-I will use a proper relational database later, I promise!
+I might use a proper relational database later.

 Once again, named tuples: